 Prescription drug addiction and abuse run rampant across all demographics.
 However, it’s particularly worrying for young people.
 Addictive medications can affect young adults in devastating ways.
+Prescription drug abuse in young adults not only affects their lives right now but their futures as well.

-Prescription Drug Abuse Can Affect Brain Development
+Prescription Drug Abuse Affects Brain Development

 Additionally, prescription drugs can impede brain development.
 The human brain can develop well into adulthood.
 Using prescription drugs while the brain is still developing may create lasting cognitive problems.